Axepop/Pi-3/README.md

 4) Once the OS is done booting I had to reset the user password at Preferences

-5) open the terminal and run
+5) Open the terminal and run

-sudo apt update
+$ sudo apt update

-sudo apt install -y gparted  <-- because I may want to fiddle with atached drives someday
+$ sudo apt install -y gparted  <-- because I may want to fiddle with atached drives someday

 6) Calibrate the touchscreen
 xpt2046 LCD driver for the Raspberry PI Installation